 I was excited to go on a South Pacific Cruise in March on Carnival Splendor.
 I’d done a previous South Pacific cruise on Royal Caribbean’s Explorer of the Seas but was excited about this one as it included visiting Mare in the Loyalty Islands Group (having visited Lifou on my previous trip) as well as returning to Isle of Pines and Noumea.

-In February, with the outbreak of COVID-19 in Asia, Tribal Chiefs closed the ports of Mare, Lifou and Isle of Pines.
+In February, with the beginnings of the pandemic outbreak in Asia, Tribal Chiefs closed the ports of Mare, Lifou and Isle of Pines.
 These small islands have no medical facilities, leaving the communities vulnerable – a coronavirus outbreak here would decimate them.

 A new itinerary was less “announced”, more subtly updated by the cruise line after weeks of silence and conflicting messages given to others I found in a Facebook Group of people taking this cruise.